 Additional costs of employee turnover include the real recruitment cost to replace those who leave – advertising, travel and time for interviews, as well as costs for background checks, drug screens, and specialty testing.
 There is lost productivity time as the new hire completes onboarding activities, learns their roles and responsibilities, and how to navigate within the company culture.
 For cases in which turnover was involuntary, public relations costs might exist to change perceptions in the community or industry.
 And, there is the potential for increased costs due to unemployment insurance and continuation of health benefits.

 As a preventative measure to control these real costs, managers must collaborate with someone in the human resources department to monitor employee turnover.
 It’s important to look at not only why some employees resign, but why others stay.
 And, it’s important to identify patterns or trends to manage future behaviors.

 Several methods of survey research can be useful in identifying root causes and looking at the relationship between employee turnover and those root causes.

-Unlike questionnaires, interviews allow the employee to clarify intent and elaborate.
-Also, the interviewer can probe for additional information.
+Unlike online questionnaires, telephone interviews allow the employee to clarify intent and elaborate.
+Also, the telephone interviewer can probe for additional information.